 GST is a completely new revolution to tax regime giving extraordinary traceability.
-With many new concepts it will be definitely challenging.
+With many new concepts, it will be definitely challenging.

 Especially, it gets difficult for registered small business houses who procure these goods/ services from unregistered dealers.
 Paying tax every time they procure such supplies becomes their burden.
 Being that, it becomes difficult for unregistered dealers to find buyers who will purchase goods from them.

 Even if you have a CA to look after your financial accounting, its advisable to implement a good GST compliant accounting software.
 This should simplify the whole process.
-Vyapar is one such accounting software.
+Vyapar is one such business accounting software.
 It not only helps you in tracking reverse charges but in creating GST invoices too.
-Correspondinly, easing your effort to track purchases, manage inventory, and file GST returns accordingly with just a few clicks.
+Correspondingly, easing your effort to track purchases, manage inventory, and file GST returns accordingly with just a few clicks.
 Its trusted by thousands of businesses across India.

 Download the BEST GST Compliant Mobile Billing App